Berjango/HardenLinux/README.md

+Please note,this is currently experimental as I don't fully understand all the settings and things being done.USE AT YOUR OWN RISK.

+I will attempy to improve it with time.So far I have not noticed any problems with basic use including web browsing,emails and bitorrent.
+I have noticed very significant improvement in system performance,especially web browsing.

 A very simple shell script designed to improve the security of a debain based or similar live linux system that is intended for basic use.

 Run " sh hardenlinux" just after the system starts